andreasvirkus/100-animals/README.md

 # WFAC 2020 registration form

 A simple competition signup form.
 Scaffolded with `vue-cli`.
+Utilises Netlify's Serverless functions to forward the form data to Google Sheets.

 ## Project setup
 ```